Lithospermum tuberosum

 Lithospermum tuberosum, commonly called the southern stoneseed or tuberous stoneseed, is a species of flowering plant in the forget-me-not family.
 It is native to the Southeastern United States, where it is found in calcareous woodlands.

+Description

-It produces a cyme of yellow flowers in spring.
+Lithospermum tuberosum produces a cyme of yellow flowers in spring.
 It is distinguished from the similar Lithospermum latifolium by having more obtuse leaves, which are clustered in a basal rosette as well as on the main stem.

+Taxonomy

+Lithospermum tuberosum was first described in Volume 10 of Prodromus Systematis Naturalis Regni Vegetabilis.
+The volume was edited by Alphonse Pyramus de Candolle and published in 1846.
+In his description, de Candolle attributed the name to Ferdinand Rugel.
+As of December 2024, Lithospermum tuberosum Rugel ex A.DC. is a widely accepted name.